 Please review the documents linked below for details on the project and the application process:

 Preparing students for rewarding careers

-Collaborating with 12 community colleges and Bio-Link, the DNALC is offering week-long Genomic Approaches in BioSciences workshops.
-Workshop participants will utilize cutting-edge science tools in hands-on laboratories and bioinformatics investigations, and deepen awareness of rewarding careers for their students.
+Collaborating with 12 community colleges and Bio-Link, the DNALC is offering the week-long Genomic Approaches in BioSciences Workshop.
+Participants will utilize cutting-edge science tools in hands-on laboratories and bioinformatics investigations, and deepen awareness of rewarding careers for their students.
 Participants will update their pedagogy while networking with biotech leaders and colleagues.
 A continuum of faculty from secondary education, 2-year colleges, and universities are invited to apply.
-The National Science Foundation, Division of Undergraduate Education’s Advanced Technological Education (NSF-ATE) program is funding all instruction, workshop materials, meals/refreshments, and a stipend of $300.
+The National Science Foundation, Division of Undergraduate Education’s Advanced Technological Education (NSF-ATE) program is funding all instruction, workshop materials, meals/refreshments, and a stipend of $200.
 Further support for travel or other related expenses is not available.

 The iPlant Collaborative (iPlant) develops computational (cyber) infrastructure to provide researchers and educators access to the large datasets and informatics tools that drive modern biology.
 The free, 2-day Genomics in Education workshop introduces educational adaptations of iPlant discovery environments developed to support innovative curricula and exciting student research projects to prepare the scientists of the future.
 In addition, workshop participants will conduct a novel DNA barcoding lab, in which students identify plants by amplifying, sequencing and analyzing their DNA.
 Instruction and workshop materials, lunches and a stipend of $100, are funded by a grant from the National Science Foundation.
 Further support for travel or other related expenses cannot be provided.